elixir-europe/biohackathon-projects-2021/projects/6/PAPER.md

 Bit about future of MolMeDB RDF.
 Feel free to edit or move it too.
 Or even to scrapt it if it won't fit.

-The MolMeDB RDF dataset and the related SPARQL endpoint introduced as result of Biohackaton Europe 21 is at a prototype stage.
+The MolMeDB RDF dataset and the related SPARQL endpoint introduced as result of BioHackaton Europe 21 is at a prototype stage.
 It will be further developed to encompass a wider variety of data present in MolMeDB and to facilitate more possibilities of query federation.

 # Jupyter notebooks, GitHub repositories and data repositories